 “We’re doing as well as we can to prepare,” Vincent says.
 “I’ll care for her for as long as I can in our house, but there will come a time when she will need at least part-time nursing care.”

 Joyce Petrenchak, wealth strategy regional director at PNC Wealth Management, says that people who are worried about rising health care costs should look into long-term care policies.
 The catch, however, is that these plans may not cover preexisting conditions, so it’s important to enroll sooner rather than later.
+Smart people do these things when preparing for end-of-life plans.

 Also, these policies don’t cover every cost.
 The most affordable ones will help pay for in-home assistance with daily activities, such as bathing and dressing.
 You can pay for more care, but the “bells and whistles” you get are less important than the peace of mind, says Petrenchak.
 “These policies give you flexibility and liquidity when you need it,” she says.
 Here are some more retirement facts you need to take seriously.